input-output-hk/peras-design/Logbook.md

 ## 2024-02-23

+### BB - Metric and visualization

+- Added observation of the whole tree of blocks to `peras-iosim`.
+- Revised chain visualization to use tree data type of observed blocks.
+- Design for computing metrics such as frequency of forks.

 ### AB - Rust Node

 Writing custom setup file to automatically build the `peras-rust` projet with cargo, inspired by: https://github.com/CardanoSolutions/cardano-node/blob/release/8.1.2/cddl/Setup.hs